Table of Contents

 Customers who miss a cancellation deadline by one day and receive a full month’s charge may feel ripped off and decide to dispute the transaction even though they agreed to these terms and the merchant is entirely within their rights to charge them.

-Merchants can fight this chargeback if the cardholder’s claims are false.
 Your chargeback response must include at least one of the following elements:

 - If the cancellation request did not comply with your policies, provide a copy of your cancellation policy, outline how you made the cardholder aware of the policy prior to their purchase, and explain how they failed to follow your rules.